VivekTRamamoorthy/MatlabJS/README.md

 ## List of functions
+Use left or right arrow keys to scroll if the the table is not fully visible.

 Matlab function	| MatlabJS equivalent |	Example usage	| Description :---------------|:--------------------|:---------------|:---------------
 `tic`           |	`tic()`           |                 | Starts recording time